Colin Mochrie: 1988–1998

-Mochrie's co-stars on the show would frequently mock him for being Canadian and for his receding hairline.
-Very early on in the UK version, however, Mochrie still had a fairly full head of hair, and the bald jokes were done at the expense of the UK host, Clive Anderson.
+Mochrie's co-stars on the show frequently mocked him for being Canadian and for his receding hairline.
+In the UK version, however, Mochrie still had a fairly full head of hair very early on, and the bald jokes were directed at the UK host, Clive Anderson.
 In the American version, Mochrie would often perform the female role in certain frequently performed skits, such as "Whose Line" and "Two Line Vocabulary".
 In the few times he played the man in the scene, the producers were making further fun of his baldness (e.g., Colin was Samson, and Ryan was Delilah, and Samson had lost all his strength because Delilah had cut off his hair).

-According to Mochrie's agent, Jeff Andrews, during the show's run Mochrie was better known in Canada as a "commercial king", performing as characters such the Detergent Crusader for Sunlight detergent.
+According to Mochrie's agent, Jeff Andrews, during the show's run, Mochrie was better known in Canada as a "commercial king", performing as characters such as the Detergent Crusader for Sunlight detergent.
 In March 2005, a Nabisco advertising campaign starred Mochrie as the "Snack Fairy", in which he wears a ballet tutu over ordinary slacks and a shirt.
-At the end of each commercial, he declares "Snack happy!" and waves his scepter with a smile.
+At the end of each commercial, he declares, "Snack happy!" and waves his scepter with a smile.

 Mochrie remained active elsewhere during his tenure as a Whose Line cast member.
 In early 1994, he played the role of Mike Brady in a musical version of The Brady Bunch, directed by fellow Second City member Bruce Pirrie.
 In the production, Mochrie plays the character as caffeine-fuelled, jittery, and neurotic, an exaggeration of the Mike Brady television character, who often had a coffee in his hand on the show.
 Shortly before his move to the US version of Whose Line in 1998, Mochrie starred in the Canadian comedy series Supertown Challenge as the host of game shows, which the show spoofed.
 He also appeared in several episodes of the Canadian improvisational comedy series Improv Heaven and Hell.